Douglass Community Guidelines

 Douglass is an intentional Community centered in Peace, Love and Purpose.

 The Douglass Community honors and seeks to brings into reality our Ancestors Freedom Dreams.

 Douglass is named in Honor of Frederick Douglass

 Frederick Douglass is an African American icon who stood for the equality of all peoples and the possibility of a better tomorrow.
 A self emancipated slave before the Civil War.
 Frederick Douglass was an abolitionist, human rights activist, entrepreneur, orator, supporter of women’s suffrage, and bridge between communities.

-The Douglass Community is aligned with the Douglass Community Pledge and The Douglass Community License.
+The Douglass Community is aligned with the Beloved Community Pledge and The Beloved Community License.

 Douglass is a community where anyone that is centered in Peace, Love and Purposed is welcome to participate.

 Douglass Community Members come from different countries, speak different languages, and represent different races, gender identities, sexualities, nationalities, cultures, religions, abilities, ages, incomes, immigration statuses, levels of education, and life experiences.
 We’re all here together trying to foster positive conversations, and build a community centered in Peace, Love and Purposed,